 The Cincinnati Bengals are still searching for that elusive first win as they get set to host the Pittsburgh Steelers in Week 12.
 Kickoff is set for 1:00 EST on Sunday, November 24 at Paul Brown Stadium in Cincinnati.
 Fans in the Pittsburgh, Cincinnati, and Baltimore markets can watch the game on CBS.

-According to the Week 17 betting odds, the Steelers are favored by 14.5 points.
-The over/under for the game is set at 45.5 points.
+According to our Week 12 NFL odds, the Steelers are 6.5-point favorites on the road.
+Meanwhile, the over/under for the game is set at 39 points.

 The Steelers enter this game with a number of problems.
 For starters, they saw their four-game winning streak come to end last Monday, losing 21-7 to the Browns.
 Mike Tomlin’s team is also dealing with the fallout from the brawl that ended that game, including center Maurkice Pouncey being suspended for two games.

 At the same time, the Steelers are in the middle of the playoff picture.
 At 5-5, Pittsburgh is a game out of a Wild Card spot, so there’s plenty of work to do this season.
 While Pittsburgh’s schedule looks favorable with four of their final six games against teams with a losing record, the Steelers are also on the road for four of their final six games.
 Coming off a road loss last week, it’s crucial that the Steelers avoid another letdown this week.

 Meanwhile, the Bengals are quickly running out of chances to get at least one win and avoid a winless 2019.
 They were once again close last week, trailing Oakland 14-10 heading into the fourth quarter.
 But the offense under rookie quarterback Ryan Finley couldn’t get much going after a first-quarter touchdown with Cincinnati ultimately losing 17-10.